 During Bradley's memorable 1985-86 season, Les averaged 14.2 points and led The Valley with 7.9 assists per game.
 In addition to being named MVC Player of the Year in 1986, the 5-foot-11 point guard won the Frances Pomeroy Naismith Hall of Fame Award as the nation's best player less than 6-feet tall.

 Les was inducted into the Bradley Athletics Hall of Fame Feb.
 7, 1998.
 He also has been inducted into the Illinois Basketball Coaches Association Hall of Fame, the Greater Peoria Sports Hall of Fame and the Chicagoland Sports Hall of Fame.
 Additionally, Braves fans voted Les one of the 15 greatest players in program history during the celebration of Bradley's first 100 basketball seasons.

 Following his senior season, Les was a third-round (70th overall) selection by the Atlanta Hawks during the 1986 NBA Draft.
 He went on to play seven seasons for Utah, the Los Angeles Clippers, Sacramento and Atlanta.
 He led the NBA in 3-point field goal percentage (.461) during the 1990-91 season and he was the runner-up to Chicago's Craig Hodges in the AT&T Long Distance Shootout during the 1992 NBA All-Star Weekend.
 Among the coaches for whom Les played during his NBA career are Lenny Wilkens, Jerry Sloan and Dick Motta, three of the winningest coaches in NBA history.

 Originally from the Chicago suburb of Niles, Ill., Les is married to the former Jodi Martineau.
-The couple has three children: son Tyler (20) and daughters Amber (18) and Hannah (12).
-Tyler is set to begin his junior campaign as a guard with the Aggies.
+The couple has three children: son Tyler and daughters Amber and Hannah.